 What is PM Matsya Sampada Yojana?

-Before we move further let’s first talk about the scheme, as the scheme name resembles that this scheme is for those who are associated with the fisheries sector.
-This scheme is also based on Aatma Nirbhar Bharat and through this scheme, the government aims to generate 55 lakhs of employment directly or indirectly.
+Before we move further, let’s first talk about the scheme, as the scheme name implies that this scheme is for those who are associated with the fisheries sector.
+This scheme is also based on Aatma Nirbhar Bharat, and through this scheme, the government aims to generate 55 lakhs of employment directly or indirectly.

-Under this scheme central and state governments will invest around Rs 20050 crores for the next five years from FY 2020-2021 to FY 2024-2025 in all states and UTs.
-From this total investment, an amount of 12340 crores is proposed for marine activities and about 7710 crores for Inland Fisheries and aquaculture for fisheries infrastructure.
+Under this scheme, central and state governments will invest around Rs 20050 crores for the next five years, from FY 2020-2021 to FY 2024-2025, in all states and UTs.
+From this total investment, 12340 crores are proposed for marine activities and about 7710 crores for Inland Fisheries and aquaculture for fisheries infrastructure.

-During 2018-2019 GVA of the fisheries sector stood at 2,12,915 crores.
-That’s why this sector seems immense potential which will double the fisher’s and farmer’s income.
+During 2018-2019, the GVA of the fisheries sector stood at 2,12,915 crores.
+That’s why this sector seems to have immense potential which will double the fisher’s and farmer’s income.

 According to the government, the package proposed for this Matsya Sampada scheme is the highest ever so far.